evilmarty/mjpeg-timelapse/README.md

 Provides a simple camera platform that captures the image for playback.
 This is similar to the Generic IP Camera platform but captures and stores the image periodically to playback as a MJPEG video.

+## New Features

+### Time Window
+Specify a start and end time for when images will be captured.
+Useful for capturing images every day at a specific time (e.g noon) or during working hours.
+### Enabling Entity
+Specify a sensor (binary_sensor, sensor, or input_text domains) that must be on (true) for the image to capture.
+Useful for only capturing during motion events or when lux is above a certain level.
+Hint - use a template sensor to read another sensor such that it's output is true or false when the conditions are met.

 ## Installation

 There are two ways this integration can be installed into [Home Assistant](https://www.home-assistant.io).